LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 > current write-up overplays its hand a little.
 I appreciate the
 > discussion of threats to validity.

 We absolutely disagree with you.
 Please see our discussion of the conclusions form our experiment at the beginning of our reply.

 chrdimo: Should we be more assertive here about the metrics?
 I think this is a hard to defend position because of the non-constructive manner of the criticism --- it is plain dismissive without explanation.

+ll: TODO "absolutely disagree with *you*" seems too personal and confrontational.
+I'm not sure, but just referring to the beginning should speak for itself?

 > About Erasure: if I'm reading this correctly, the key thing here is that
 > in Typed Racket, the set of static types is more expressive than the set